JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>Next it asks for the collection path.
-The collection path is where the log actually lives in the VM, so it is asking for a path that Log Analytics can take to reach that logfile.
+The collection path is where the log lives in the VM, so it asks for a path that Log Analytics can take to reach that logfile.
 The path to that file is C:\ProgramData\failed_rdp.log.
 If this path is wrong, Log Analytics wouldn't be able to collect the log information.
-Next we have to name our custom log.
+Next, we have to name our custom log.
 I decided to name it FAILED_RDP_WITH_GEO and the .CL (Custom Log) will automatically be appended to it.
 When querying the database later this will basically be the name of the table.
-We then create the custom log.</b> <br/>
+We then create the custom log. </b> <br/>
 </p>

 ![Custom_Log_6](https://user-images.githubusercontent.com/108043108/225422804-46df9880-9734-420c-84a9-e18ec3a68b57.JPG)